 Take Care of Yourself

-With cold season on its way, make sure you’re listening to your body and resting when you need to.
-You’ll be amazed by how much restful sleep and a healthy diet can strengthen your immune system and help your body prevent illness.
+With cold and flu season on its way, make sure you’re listening to your body and resting when you need to.
+You’ll be amazed by how much a restful sleep and a healthy diet can strengthen your immune system and help your body prevent illness.
 And if you do get sick, take precautions not to spread germs to others or prolong your symptoms.

 Products like Mucinex congestion relief tablets or Fisherman’s Friend throat lozenges are great options for keeping cold symptoms at bay.
 These cold relief products (and more) are readily available at all Wiley’s Pharmacy locations.
-So, don’t suffer through your symptoms.
+Don’t suffer through your symptoms.
 Get the rest you need and soothe your symptoms with simple OTC treatments.